hideNFN/MP3Downloader/README.md

 Playlists are detected automatically on websites such as YouTube, Bandcamp, etc. and the program will download the audio files one after another.
 ### Build

-Use the `python freeze.py` command.
+Use the `python freeze.py` command after you cd into the 'master' folder.

 ### Sources: